 - Disney Food Blog: If you love Disney food, this is your site that contains everything related to food, including menus and reviews

-- Disney Tourist Blog: While some of the articles are long-winded, there are lots of up-to-date and relevant articles (particularly if you’re on the email list.)
+- Disney Tourist Blog: While some of the articles are long-winded, there are many up-to-date and relevant articles (particularly if you’re on the email list.)

 “We’re Going to Disney World”

-Why do they say “I’m going to Disney World?”
+Why do they say, “I’m going to Disney World?” in football?

 The commercials were broadcast after the Super Bowl and featured a player (often the Super Bowl MVP) stating, “I’m going to Disney World” while celebrating their victory.
 Michael Eisner’s wife, Jane Eisner, was credited with the brilliant marketing scheme.